einride-labs/protoc-gen-messageintegrity/README.md

 msg.Sign()
 proto.Marshall(msg)
 ```
-To Verify a message after it is unmarshalled the following is required:
+To verify a message after it is unmarshalled the following is required:

 ```go
 proto.Unmarshall(bytes, &msg)